Import messy inputs

 Yes.
 Monthly Pro and Yearly Pro include a 14-day free trial when eligible through the App Store.

-Use NaviBatch to prepare delivery addresses first, then hand reviewed groups to Apple Maps or Google Maps when you are ready to drive.
+Use NaviBatch to prepare delivery addresses first, then send the reviewed group to Apple Maps when you are ready to drive.

 Download on the App Store